DSPy

 3. Personal/Spiritual Fire Chat with Pujya Santo

 Along with other relevant questions and guidance by Pujya SAINTs, again IT layoff was discussed.
 The apparent reason is AI for layoff.
 The real reason can be poor performance of employee.
 Extra hiring happens during COVID phase, so now layoff is inevitable. जातस्य हि ध्रुवो मृत्युः Same way, if you have job, you may get fire.
 If not today then in future, at age of 62 years.
 Even after 10 years, the present software application has no values.
-This is also as per SANHYA philosophy.
+This is also as per SANKHYA philosophy.
 It inspires us to make better documentation of product.

 Summary